The Boiling Point: Road to Hell wiki last edited by Adolf_Hippie on 03/31/15 05:31PM

 The most criticized aspect, however, was the AI:

-- NPCs that followed you for a mission would walk into traffic, run into your line of fire, throw grenades at their own feet, get calmly mauled by jungle fauna, or drown in creeks, causing you to fail a non repeatable mission and possibly preventing story progression.
+- NPCs that follow the player during a mission may walk into traffic, run into the player's line of fire, throw grenades at their own feet, get mauled by animals, or drown in creeks, causing the player to fail a non-repeatable mission and possibly halting story progression.

-Civilians would walk into entirely stationery parked cars, subequently causing their death and resulting in armed locals suddenly becoming hostile towards the player.
+- Civilians may die by walking into entirely stationary parked cars, causing armed locals to become hostile towards the player.

-Upon sighting the player, hostile factions will not defend themselves against any other attacker including bees, jaguars, snakes, and other hostile NPCs.
+- Upon sighting the player, hostile factions ignore any other threats including bees, jaguars, snakes, and other hostile NPCs.

 - NPCs who pilot helicopters or planes continually crash into each other in the air and explode.

-Jungle cats would often not fulfil their animation for chasing the player, and instead float above the ground at high speed in their default model state.
+- Jungle cats often do not enter their animation for chasing the player, and instead float above the ground at high speed in their default model state.